Jammy2211/PHY2039_2526/content/week1/test.md

 ```
 TypeError: unsupported operand type(s) for /: 'list' and 'int'
 ```
-Because we're mathematicians, we are likely to want to do this sort of thing.
+Because we're physicists, we are likely to want to do this sort of thing.
 Fortunately *numpy* is brilliant at this...

 ## Arrays in *numpy*